Last updated on May 31, 2026

 Ancient Stone Idol

 Ancient Stone Idol is very interesting.
 You can get this card on the board for cheap, ambush one of their best creatures during an attack, and it leaves a good, chunky creature behind when it dies.
-Talk about a nice 2-for-1 or even better trade.
+The construct it creates upon death maintains your 12 toughness in play.

 Phyrexian Dreadnought